department-of-veterans-affairs/va.gov-team/products/health-care/champva/design-and-research/design-and-research-shareout-agenda.md

         * May help influence 10-7959f-2
         * Almost ready for internal review and discussion with CAIA (not yet)
         * As a standalone form, this may cause a change for the IA within 10-10d
-        * **_?
+        * ?
 Are we asking too much if they are uploading the document as well.
-I.e. is the burden too much to fill and scan input, too.? \
+I.e. is the burden too much to fill and scan input, too.?

- \
-Steven thinks that the swivel is strong, and is part of the process… ie, eliminating the input is not possible at the moment. \
+Steven thinks that the swivel is strong, and is part of the process… ie, eliminating the input is not possible at the moment.
- \

 We may create 2 versions… one integrated, one as a direct to the form.
-As an iteration._**
+As an iteration.
     * Does PRA look at each form individually or as a set?
 (Rachael to investigate further)
     * Coverage..
 KT plan for Syd… during the design huddles this week.

-##  |

-Attendees:

-## Notes
+## Feb 26, 2024: Notes